Reactive spending is buying things in response to either feelings or your current situation.

 Before we know it, we may even forget that we wanted the item in the first place.

-This happens to me all the time.
+That happens to me all the time.
 I see something I want, and I can already tell my mind is trying to justify why I should get that item now.
 By pressing pause for a moment, often the emotion subsides, and I can think clearly about whether or not this purchase is worth it.

 Controlled Reactive Spending